FreifunkVogtland/server-scripts/README.md

 ### WAN settings

-* SERVICE_ADDRESSES
-  - has to be obtained from the manager of the IP address space
 * WANGW
   - set it to the next hop for IPv4 traffic towards the native uplink
 * WANGW6